sinjinablueshirt/reverb_frontend/README.md

 [click here for the recording](https://youtu.be/BEZr5AArdlI)

 Iʻm sorry the recording is so long!
 I wanted to illustrate the two full user journeys of this app.
-For the sake of time, I diverged from the specific story I crafted in the User Journeys section below, but the ideas and flow of user actions are the same.
+For the sake of time, I diverged from the specific details of the story I crafted in the User Journeys section below, but the ideas and flow of user actions are the same.

 ## User Journeys